Mikhail Sergachev Game Preview: Lightning vs. Stars

 Sergachev Stats vs. the Stars

-- On defense, the Stars have been one of the stingiest squads in the league, giving up 60 goals in total (2.9 per game) which ranks eighth.
+- On defense, the Stars have been one of the stingiest units in the league, allowing 61 goals in total (2.8 per game) which ranks seventh.

 |2023-2024 Season